upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/controller_tuning.rst

 1. Current controller of primary inverter

--  With no droop, in other words constant mains frequency, apply a short circuit to inverter and tune Kp,Ki of the current controller.
+-  With no droop, in other words constant mains frequency, apply a short circuit to inverter and tune Kp, Ki of the current controller.
 Can tune Kp then Ki, finally Kp again if both can’t be tuned at the same time.